AlchemicalChef/MacTLA/README.md

 | ⌘/ | Toggle Comment |
 | ⌘⇧O | Show Symbol Navigator |

+## Contributing

+Contributions are welcome!
+Please feel free to submit issues and pull requests.

 ## License

 MIT License - see [LICENSE](LICENSE) for details.

+## Acknowledgments

+- Inspired by the [TLA+ Toolbox](https://lamport.azurewebsites.net/tla/toolbox.html) by Leslie Lamport
+- Built with SwiftUI and AppKit for native macOS performance